![]() | You are viewing Log in Create a LiveJournal Account Learn more | Explore LJ: Life Entertainment Music Culture News & Politics Technology |

 elements = target.getElementsByTagName('*');

-Once we have all the child elements, we can iterate over them, looking for classes with behavior defined:
+Once we have all the child elements, we can iterate over them,

 for (i = 0, length = elements.length; i < length; i++) {